giftbalogun/vpsLAMPsetup/README.md

 # LAMP Stack Setup Script

-This repository contains a Bash script designed to quickly set up a LAMP (Linux, Apache, MySQL/MariaDB, PHP) stack along with additional tools such as phpMyAdmin and Composer.
-The script automates package updates, installations, and initial configurations to help you get your development environment up and running with minimal effort.
+This repository contains a Bash script that automates the installation and configuration of a complete LAMP (Linux, Apache, MariaDB, PHP) stack.
+It also includes optional tools such as phpMyAdmin and Composer.
+Designed for Debian-based systems (like Ubuntu), this script ensures a fast, reliable setup for web development environments.

 ## Features

-- **Apache Installation:** Installs Apache2 and ensures the service is started and enabled.
+* **Apache Installation:** Installs Apache2, starts the service, and enables it to run on boot.
-- **PHP Installation:** Installs PHP along with necessary extensions for typical web applications.
+* **PHP Installation:** Installs PHP and common extensions required by popular frameworks and CMS platforms.
-- **MariaDB Installation:** Installs MariaDB (as a drop-in replacement for MySQL) and secures the installation.
+* **MariaDB Installation:** Installs MariaDB (MySQL-compatible) and runs a secure installation process.
-- **phpMyAdmin:** Installs phpMyAdmin and links it to your Apache server for easy database management.
-- **Composer:** Downloads and installs Composer, the dependency manager for PHP.
-- **Graceful Cancellation:** If the installation process is interrupted (e.g., via Ctrl+C), the script cancels the process and performs cleanup.
+* **phpMyAdmin Installation:** Automatically installs and configures phpMyAdmin with Apache.
+Post-install configuration advice is provided for MariaDB users who encounter access issues.
+* **Composer Installation:** Installs Composer globally, the PHP dependency manager.
+* **Graceful Cancellation:** Handles script interruption (e.g., Ctrl+C) gracefully, exiting cleanly with partial cleanup if necessary.
+* **Error Handling:** Script checks for errors at critical stages, aborting with informative messages if something goes wrong.
+* **Service Management:** Verifies and enables each installed service to start on system boot.

 ## Prerequisites

-- A Debian-based Linux distribution (such as Ubuntu).
+* Debian-based Linux distribution (Ubuntu, etc.)
-- Sudo privileges to install and manage packages.
+* Sudo privileges
-- An active internet connection for package downloads.
+* Active internet connection

 ## Installation and Usage